 Note: In Safari 5 (and earlier), only the element text will be displayed.
 To view the raw XML, you must right click the page and select "View Source".

 Viewing an Invalid XML File

-If an erroneous XML file is opened, some browsers report the error, and some only display it incorrectly.
+If an erroneous XML file is opened, some browsers will report the error, and some will display it, or display it incorrectly.

-Try to open the following XML file in Chrome, IE, Firefox, Opera, and Safari: note_error.xml.
+Try to open the following XML file: note_error.xml

 Other XML Examples